How do you find your Golden Cannabis Ratio? And, what does the math on cannabis labels mean?

-Not all cannabis products are created equally.
+Cannabis products are not all created equally.
 In fact, that’s the point.
-While cannabis has a load of helpful effects, both physical and mental, these benefits vary dramatically based on how the chemicals within the plant (and products made from it) are distributed.
+Cannabis has a load of helpful physical and mental effects.
+Based on how the chemicals within the plant (and products made from it) are distributed, the effects of cannabis vary dramatically.
 The secret to selecting the right product for you comes down to one important characteristic: the cannabis ratio.

-The ratio refers to the concentration of active ingredients (CBD and THC) that are infused into the product, whether it’s herbal, tincture, patches, oils, edibles, etc. For example, a cannabis oil with a 1:1 ratio has equal parts CBD and THC, while a 1:3 ratio marks a product with three times as much THC than CBD.
+The ratio refers to the concentration of active ingredients (CBD and THC) infused into the product, whether it’s herbal, tincture, patches, oils, edibles, etc. For example, a cannabis oil with a 1:1 ratio has equal parts CBD and THC, while a 1:3 ratio marks a product with three times as much CBD as THC.

 The ratio helps you get the most out of cannabis — whether you’re embarking on a medical treatment path or engaging in recreational consumption.
-That’s because the two active ingredients have vastly different properties, and can influence how the other is expressed when they’re together.
+The two active ingredients have vastly different properties, influencing how the other expresses when combined.
 So if you’re going to be a smart consumer, the cannabis ratio is the easiest and best way to tell if you’re going to get what you need.

 So, Which Cannabis Ratio Should You Buy?

-As a rule of thumb, the higher the CBD content (or first number in the ratio), the less psychoactive the product.
+As a rule of thumb, the higher the CBD content, the less psychoactive the product.
 This is because the powerful psychoactive properties of THC are kept in check by the presence of CBD.

 Strains that are 20:1 or 25:1, for example, contain so much CBD, in relation to THC, that they’re considered non-psychoactive.

 Products with a high CBD ratio generally have no psycho-active side effects (and those with no THC have absolutely zero side effects).
-High-CBD products are ideal for treating the inflammation of auto-immune disorders and these also make up the arsenal of cannabis strains used in anti-tremor medications that treat epilepsy.
+High-CBD products are ideal for treating the inflammation of auto-immune disorders and these also make up the arsenal of cannabis strains used in anti-tremor medications treating epilepsy.

-CBD-dominant products can boost mood and can even help treat mood disorders.
-It was recently reported that patients suffering from common conditions like Generalized Social Anxiety Disorder and Seasonal Affective Disorder can have their spirits buoyed by CBD-dominant products.
+CBD-dominant products can boost mood and can help treat mood disorders.
+It was recently reported that patients suffering from common conditions like Generalized Social Anxiety Disorder and Seasonal Effective Disorder can have their spirits buoyed by CBD-dominant products.

 The 1:1 Ratio is The Most Common Place To Start

-Strains of a 1:1 ratio have their own special properties and are a great place to begin for new consumers, and a time-tested staple of many cannabis users’ consumption.
+Strains of a 1:1 ratio have their own special properties and are a great place to begin for new consumers.
+These strains are a time-tested staple of many cannabis users’ consumption.
 These products provide relaxation, with a slight feeling of euphoria.
-The side effects are minimal (think the munchies) and are generally benign enough to avoid THC-induced paranoia.
+The side effects are minimal (think the munchies).
+They are also generally benign enough to avoid THC-induced paranoia.

 The 1:1 ratio is, as that number implies, a balanced product.
-The CBD counteracts the THC with enough force to keep the experience nice and mellow while allowing users to experience the medicinal benefits of both cannabinoids.
+The CBD counteracts the THC with enough force to keep the experience nice and mellow.
+This also allows users to experience the medicinal benefits of both cannabinoids.